vishwas9699/Churn-Prediction-Machine-Learning-Project-1/README.md

-# Churn Prediction using Macchine Learning
+# Churn Prediction using Macchine Learning.

 ## Problem Statement.
 * The dataset contains the information like personal information of the customer, transaction information, and bank information belonging to a bank.